Windsor Symphony Orchestra: Music For Health

+Neighborhood Concerts

+The Windsor Symphony regularly performs in the community in local parks and neighborhoods.
+The WSO also works with community groups and organizations to perform at fundraisers and events.

 Education initiatives

-Music Alive

-The Music Alive concert series involves small percussion, woodwind, brass, and string ensembles, which perform at schools in Windsor/Essex County.
-Programming is age-specific and designed to correspond with the Ontario school curriculum with the intent of enhancing learning through the arts.

 Education Concert Series

 The Education Concert Series consists of three concert programmes designed kindergarten to grade three; grades four to six, and grades seven to twelve.
 The concerts are developed to be interactive and often feature young performers as soloists.
-Tied specifically to The Ontario Curriculum Grades 1-8: The Arts, 1998, concert themes are: language, social studies, geography, science, and math.

-One-Community – One Symphony

-The One-Community – One Symphony Project began in 2008, as a season long exploration of a single major symphonic work with high school bands and choirs from Windsor/Essex.
-The biennial project includes the participation of 10-12 high school bands and choruses representing French, Catholic and Public School Boards.
-Students rehearse and perform arrangements of the work as part of their regular school music program, with additional master-classes and rehearsals with Maestro Russell.
-The project culminates with a shared performance with the Windsor Symphony Orchestra.

-Peanut Butter n' Jam
+Family Concerts

-The WSO's Peanut Butter n' Jam concert series is an interactive and engaging introduction to music for young children ages 2–6 and their families.
+The WSO's Family Concert series is an interactive and engaging introduction to music for young children ages 2–6 and their families.
 Music hosts guide children in exploration of classic melodies, orchestral families, traditional songs, art, story telling and magic.

-PB n' J concerts are offered at three different locations in Windsor at a variety of times.
+Read-Aloud with the WSO!

+Read-Aloud is a digital library of children's stories narrated by WSO Conductor Robert Franz, former Assistant Conductor Daniel Wiley, and various community guests.
+The short videos are designed for children aged 4-10.

 Windsor Symphony Youth Orchestra

-Created in 2004, the Windsor Symphony Youth Orchestra (WSYO) rehearses and performs orchestral music under professional direction.
-Students (ages 12–20) audition for membership.
+Created in 2004, the Windsor Symphony Youth Orchestra (WSYO) gives Students between the age of 12-20 the opportunity to rehearse and perform orchestral music in an orchestral setting under professional direction.
 The WSYO performs 3-5 concerts annually including Side-by-Side performance with the Windsor Symphony Orchestra.

-Music Therapy

-The Music Therapy program is a partnership between the WSO, University of Windsor Music Therapy program, Windsor Regional Hospital, and Transition to Betterness.
-University of Windsor Music Therapy students perform alongside WSO musicians at Windsor Regional Hospital, visiting patients.